When it comes to ecommerce, automation is essential. After every sale, your store needs to:

 With Zoho Desk, you get everything.
 Advanced ticketing, a comprehensive agent productivity system—including time tracking and collaboration—and it’s integrated seamlessly with Facebook and Twitter, so you can respond to questions on multiple platforms, right from Desk.

 No matter how helpful a website is, nothing beats talking to a real person to get assistance.
 In fact, 63% of customers are more likely to return to a website that offers live chat.
-Even more important is that 77% of customers say they won’t make a purchase if there’s no live chat support.
-There’s no better way to start a relationship with customers than helping them out right when they’re looking for it.
+There’s no better way to start a relationship with customers than helping them out exactly when they’re looking for it.

 Recommended app: Zoho Desk (again!)